EllenB/better-geo-python/chapters/01_set_up_windows.md

 ![Alt text](../images/ch_01_miniconda_01.png)

-Rather than installing the latest version (3.12 at the time of writing), version 3.11 is installed:
+Rather than installing the latest version (3.12 at the time of writing), version 3.11 is installed as this is a safer option in case some of the packages are not updated yet:

 ![Alt text](../images/ch_01_miniconda_02.png)